Special Educational Needs Policy

 ii) Extra support outside class.
 This is not formal extra lessons, but most teachers make time for certain students when they are having difficulty.

-iii) Having extra lessons in very small groups or one to one sessions with teachers
+iii) Having extra lessons in very small groups or one to one sessions with teachers are available at an extra cost.

 The Learning Community special needs register